-Schmid also guided Sounders FC to a record three-straight Lamar Hunt U.S. Open Cup titles, becoming the first team in 42 years to win back-to- back-to-back championships.
+Schmid also guided Sounders FC to its fourth Lamar Hunt U.S. Open Cup title in 2014.
+The Rave Green won a record three-straight titles from 2009-11, becoming the first team in 42 years to win back-to-back-to-back championships.
+Last season’s 3-1 extra time win at Philadelphia was the club’s first title captured on the road and tied the record for most Open Cup championships by an MLS side.
 The run began in 2009 with a 2-1 road win at D.C.
 United, followed by a 2-1 home win against the Columbus Crew to claim the 2010 title.
-In 2011, Sounders FC made history with a 2-0 win over the Chicago Fire in front of a record crowd on the Xbox Pitch at CenturyLink Field.
+In 2011, Sounders FC made history with a 2-0 win over the Chicago Fire in front of a then record crowd on the Xbox Pitch at CenturyLink Field.

 Schmid is one of two coaches in MLS history to guide two different teams to MLS Cup titles.
 He is one of three to coach in four MLS Cup finals.